NeerajMadhav/Human-Pose-Estimation/README.md

 - **Adhikari Venkatesh**
 - **Adari Chandini**
 - **Kontham Lakshmi Hemanjali**

-## Project Overview

-This project focuses on **Human Pose Estimation**, a technology that helps in detecting and understanding the human body posture from images or video data.
-The goal is to analyze and track human poses for various applications such as action recognition , fitness tracking, and more.
+**Introduction**

+Human Pose Estimation is a computer vision task that involves identifying key                                                             points on the human body to understand movement and posture.
+It has become                                                          important in many fields—ranging from sports analysis to healthcare—because                                                                   it helps interpret human activity.
+In this project, we use the MediaPipe pipeline, which                                                         offers a simple and efficient way to implement pose estimation without building a complex model from scratch.
+MediaPipe’s modular design and pre-trained models make it ideal for real-time applications and rapid development.